codewithkp-26/welcome-to-the-code-world/README.md

-# welcome-to-the-code-world
+# welcome-to-the-coding-world
-This is my first project on git-hub
+This is my first project on git-hub.
+Author of this repository is krunalsinh parmar.